lsinxl/lsinxl.github.io/content/daily.md

 ## Fun fact #2
 Every passing day, I realize more and more that the majority make up for their lack of attention with their stupidity.
 Around here, the stupider you are, the more people love you—from internet models to religious extremists.
 They feed on other people's misery.
 They don't care how dire the situation is.
 Their rule is simple: as long as you love me, I'll keep playing the fool...

+## The question is...
+How many times should you fail to call yourself LOSER ?
+How many times should you succeed to call yourself WINNER ?
+If someone shows you that amount of failure among succeed = failure × 2 , can we call him/her LOSER ?
+At the end of the day you introduced yourself by what you represent... or your definition of success...
+Your distribution of results presents you